Limit-Theory-Redux/ltheory/doc/script/ecs.md

 They hold minimal game logic, only the most basic data related methods should be provided.
 Everything else should be defined in a system that handles the specific data.

-Here´s how you define a component from the component class:
+Here's how you define a component from the component class:

 ```lua
 local Component = require('Components.Component')